winsmarlcanete/ResortReservation/README.md

 # Academic Work - Group 📝

-ResortReservation is repository for building a simple program that can reserve a user for a slot in a resort and also create transactions.
+ResortReservation is repository for building a simple program that can book a user for a slot in a resort and also create transactions.

 Description: